 - Open the Organizations view.

-If you want to create more than one AD application, select the Use the same name and certificate to create N applications check box and specify how many applications Veeam Backup for Microsoft Office 365 must create.
+If you want to create more than one Azure AD application, select the Use the same name and certificate to create N applications check box and specify how many applications Veeam Backup for Microsoft 365 must create.
 Applications may have the same name, however, each application always has a unique identification number.
 You can create maximum 100 applications per wizard session.
 If you need to create more than 100 applications, you can click Create and repeat the steps.

-Mind that a code is valid for 15 minutes.
+Keep in mind that a code is valid for 15 minutes.
 You can click Refresh to request a new code from Microsoft.

-- Click the link to the Microsoft portal.
+- Click the Microsoft authentication portal link.

 - On the Sign in to your account webpage, paste the code that you have copied and sign in to Microsoft Azure.

 Make sure to sign in with the user account that has the Global Administrator role.
 For more information about this role, see this Microsoft article.